Home | Browse Topics | Health & disability | Mental health | Definitions of key terms and descriptions of key people

 • investigate complaints about breaches of your rights.

 District inspectors also have a more general oversight role for mental health services.
 They visit and inspect psychiatric hospitals and services.
-They can inquire into how those hospitals and services are managed and check on patient care and treatment.
+They can inquire into how those hospitals and services are managed and check on your care and treatment.

 Did this answer your question?